-Flashback arrestors are important safety devices which are required to be fitted to the torch and regulator to protect both the operator and equipment in cutting and burning situations.
+Flashback arrestors are important safety devices that are required to be fitted to the torch and regulator to protect both the operator and equipment in cutting and burning situations.

 NOTE: Prevention of flashback starts by selecting the size cylinder or number of cylinders of acetylene to adequately supply the flow rate to the tip.
-The following are another cause of back feeding or reverse flow.
+The following are other causes of back-feeding or reverse flow.

 ¨ Incorrect operating procedures